 Lily Storm is a singer specializing in traditional music, with particular experience in Eastern European styles.
 She has studied with many traditional singers (Donka Koleva, Kremena Stancheva, Merita Halili, Mariana Sadovska, Christos Govetas, Carl Linich, Tsvetanka Varimezova, Radostina Kaneva, Tatiana Sarbinska), and has traveled extensively, living for some months in Hungary and Greece and visiting Russia, Georgia, Turkey, Albania, Bulgaria, Bosnia, Montenegro, Croatia and India.
 She also makes use of archival recordings to study ancient styles preserved into the early 20th century.

-In 2009 Lily released a debut solo album called If I had a key to the dawn: Love Songs and Laments from Eastern Europe, and is currently recording a collection of traditional lullabies from all corners of Europe.
-In addition, she teaches, writes, and performs regularly with accordianist extraordinaire Dan Cantrell.
+In 2009 Lily released a debut solo album If I had a key to the dawn: Love Songs and Laments from Eastern Europe, and in 2018 she released a recording of traditional lullabies Louloudhia: A Collection of Lullabies from Europe.

-Previously she sang with the Bay Area vocal ensemble Kitka for 5 years.
-As part of Kitka, she recorded as a soloist (The Vine, Wintersongs), collaborated in concert with ensembles including Le Mystère des Voix Bulgares, Ziyia, Ensemble Alcatraz, Linda Tillery and the Cultural Heritage Choir, Davka, and Mariana Sadovska, and appeared on Garrison Keillor's Prairie Home Companion and NPR's Performance Today.
+She currently sings with the Bay Area vocal ensemble Kitka.
+As part of Kitka, she has recorded as a soloist (The Vine, Wintersongs), collaborated in concert with ensembles including Le Mystère des Voix Bulgares, Ziyia, Ensemble Alcatraz, Linda Tillery and the Cultural Heritage Choir, Davka, and Mariana Sadovska, and appeared on Garrison Keillor's Prairie Home Companion among other live broadcasts.

 See the recordings page for discography.